 It took place at Riocentro from 9 to 12 April, with official support from many key institutions serving to reinforce the event’s importance to the industry.
-Zaun was among the 720 exhibitor companies seeking to show off our wares to increasingly security conscious event organisers as their time in the global media spotlight draws nearer.
+Zaun was among the 720 exhibitor companies seeking to show off our wares to increasingly security-conscious event organisers as their time in the global media spotlight draws nearer.

 That followed my being lucky enough to be asked to share our experiences and lessons learned from London 2012 with our Rio 2016 counterparts at a security seminar highlighting the approach to Olympics security.

-There I witnessed the police to police Olympics handover as our own Met Police passed the baton on to their Rio equivalent.
+There I witnessed the police to police Olympics handover as our own Met Police passed the baton to their Rio equivalent.

 The British government has been working hard with Brazil on Olympic legacy – a major reason for London winning the bid to host the Games.
-Chief among those seeking to help secure work for British businesses is UK Trade & Industry, whose Defence & Security Organisation put on this security seminar with the Met, ODA/LOCOG and the British Embassy in Brazil.
+Chief among those seeking to help secure British businesses is UK Trade & Industry, whose Defence & Security Organisation put on this security seminar with the Met, ODA/LOCOG and the British Embassy in Brazil.

 It seems Brazil, like so many other nations, loves a piece of Great Britain, a sentiment UKTI, VisitBritain and great British leaders are seeking to capitalise on with their four-year ‘This is GREAT Britain‘ campaign that launched following the Olympics.

-UKTI lined up 12 British companies including us at the heart of venue security, critical national infrastructure protection and the fight against cyber terrorism for the seminar at the Marina Palace Hotel, Leblon in Rio de Janeiro.
+UKTI lined up 12 British companies, including us, at the heart of venue security, critical national infrastructure protection and the fight against cyber terrorism for the seminar at the Marina Palace Hotel, Leblon in Rio de Janeiro.

-Our audience included members of the Brazilian government, Rio Organising Committee of the Olympic Games and Rio police, all of whom received a brochure translated into Brazilian Portuguese highlighting the contributors to the seminar.
+Our audience included members of the Brazilian government, the Rio Organising Committee of the Olympic Games and Rio police, all of whom received a brochure translated into Brazilian Portuguese highlighting the contributors to the seminar.

 Our slot on construction and delivery of venue security was hosted by Chris Jones, head of the Olympic Protect Programme at the OSCT, and Stephen Cooper OBE, head of security at the ODA.